 Follow up with a check-up call a day or two after appointments

 If a client’s pet is taking new medication or just updated a vaccination, it’s often a good idea to check up on them after the appointment, regardless of how the appointment went.
-This gives the client a chance to talk to you about any questions and to see if the patient is having any adverse reactions to medications or vaccinations, so potential risky situations are caught in their early stages (if there are any).
+This gives the client a chance to talk to bring up any questions and to see if the patient is having any adverse reactions to medications or vaccinations, so potential risky situations are caught in their early stages (if there are any).

 Follow up with a survey via email or mobile app